Building stronger communities through food.

 How are we helping?

-• Making groceries affordable, so people can manage on their budget and avoid reaching crisis point
+- Make groceries affordable and accessible, so people can manage on their budget and avoid reaching crisis point.

 Nourishing Norfolk: a Model for Stronger Communities